wanqian99/Graphics-Programming-Midterm/README.md

 * Spacebar to spawn bullet
 * Knock down all asteroid , and make sure spaceship doesnt touch the "earth"!

 ### 3) Noisy Grid
 https://noisy-grid.vercel.app

 Noisy grid uses noise and mouseX position to map the colour change, as well as the compass needles' angle of rotation.

 ### 4) Solar System
 https://user-images.githubusercontent.com/62084317/226550781-c0de54e6-8bbd-42a2-aa47-aa334144ac8d.mov

+This project involves using P5.js in-built push and pop functions, to rotate ellipses around different axis, to mimic the solar system.